GCBrito/PV-emulator/Single-diode model/README.md

 # _Usage instructions_

-**To use the emulator**, begin by running "tracer_single_diode_emulator.m" to compute the five model parameters.
-Once obtained, these parameters must be manually inserted into `main.cpp` before uploading the firmware to the SPIN board.
-For step-by-step guidance, see the [Tutorial](https://github.com/GCBrito/PV-emulator/blob/main/Tutorial.md).
+**To use the emulator**, start by running `tracer_single_diode_emulator` (in MATLAB or Python) to calculate the five model parameters.
+Once computed, these parameters must be manually entered into `main.cpp` before uploading the firmware to the SPIN board.
+For detailed, step-by-step instructions, refer to the [Tutorial](https://github.com/GCBrito/PV-emulator/blob/main/Tutorial.md).